ManimCommunity/manim/docs/source/installation/jupyter.rst

    from manim import *

-in a new code cell, and then create another cell containing the following code::
+in a new code cell.
+Then create another cell containing the following code::

    %%manim -qm -v WARNING SquareToCircle